Model Context Protocol (MCP) Quick Start Guide

 >

-Next, we switch to the `Configuration` tab under `Triggers`, where we can see the URL address we will use to access it.
+Next, we switch to the `Configuration`'s `Triggers`, where we can see the URL address we use to access it.
 Of course, you can also bind your own domain name.

-Now we can use the client code we wrote earlier to test it.
+Now we can use our client code above to test it.

 ```python